maelxcooper/landingpage/README.md

 - **Author**: Prince Caballes
 - **Date**: June 2024

 ## Introduction

 This project involves converting a given design mockup into a fully responsive web page using modern front-end technologies.
 The layout adjusts seamlessly across different screen sizes and devices, ensuring a great user experience.
+The original design was provided by Proweaver.
+All text content is placeholder text (lorem ipsum).

 ## Technologies Used

 - HTML5
 - CSS3
-- JavaScript
+- JavaScript/jQuery
-- Sass/Scss
+- Sass/SCSS

 ## Features